SCLOUD-PTE-LTD/docs/public-cloud/security-protection/uwaf.md

 ### Version comparison

-*Note:* `×` indicates that the feature is not supported in this version ULB stands for this item depending on the configuration of the ULB.
+> `×` indicates that the feature is not supported in this version ULB stands for this item depending on the configuration of the ULB.

 #### Function description